pipelinedb/pipeline_kinesis/README.md

 ## Requirements

-To run the program, you must first build and install the aws-cpp-sdk:
+To run the program, you must first build and install the `aws-cpp-sdk`:

 ```
 git clone https://github.com/aws/aws-sdk-cpp